winitzki/scall/tutorial/programming_dhall.md

 ```

 To construct values of types `NEL_F a`, we will write two functions that we will call `last` und `more`.
-The result of `last Natural 1` should be be a one-element non-empty list containing the value `1`.
+The result of `last Natural 1` should be  a one-element non-empty list containing the value `1`.
 The result of `more Natural nel 1`, where `nel` is a non-empty list of type `NEL_F Natural`, should be the list `nel` with the value `1` prepended at the beginning.
-So, we expect the type signatures of the functions `last` and `more` to be:
+So,   the type signatures of the functions `last` and `more` are:
 ```dhall
 let last : ∀(a : Type) → a → NEL_F a = ???
 let more : ∀(a : Type) → NEL_F a → a → NEL_F a = ???